SamAinsworth/reproduce-cgo2017-paper/README.md

                   'key':'figure-2-nas-is-no-prefetching', 'results':results})
 ```

 CK_COMPILE_TYPE can be configured as "no", "auto", "auto-nostride" or "man" to run the relevant experiment.
 The behaviour of each of these is specified in the ck_compile.sh included in each benchmark.
+Other customisable properties are available depending on the benchmark: see module.py for more details.
 The program can be specified in cfg, output text in title and subtitle, and new results output and optionally stored (--record) using JSON with a new "key".

 Similarly, benchmarks can be compiled and run individually, for example: